davidamankwah/computational-_theory/README.md

 <h2>Jupyter Notebook</h2>

-+ Make sure to that Anaconda is installed for this section.
++ Make sure that Anaconda is installed for this section.

 + Open your terminal and enter the following command to install jupyter notebook.
 ```bash